kwp-communications/jicket/docs/configuration.rst

 :Type:          ``str``
 :Required:      Yes
 :Description:   Path to HTML file containing template for ticket thread emails.
 Can be absolute or relative path.
+                See :doc:`threadtemplate` on how to format the template.
 :Example:       ``/etc/jicket/threadtemplate.html``

 Ticket Address